-Now more than ever is a good time to consider buying a vacation home and/or one that you can rent out on your own or using companies such as AirBNB or VRBO, etc.
+Now more than ever is a good time to consider buying a vacation home and/or one that you can rent out on your own or using companies such as Airbnb or VRBO, etc.

 We are fortunate to live in California where there are so many beautiful cities and oceanfront communities, but we also border many other lovely states so there are options for every budget.

-How to Make a Investment Home Work
+How to Make an Investment Home Work

 Think about a home that you would want to stay at with friends or family - what do you need to make it a comfortable vacation for a weekend or a week or longer?

 Is the destination one that you find desirable?
 When you narrow it down, reach out to your real estate agent or broker so they can start searching for you or help you find an agent or broker in another state if they aren’t licensed there.

 In this industry, we have contacts across the board and help each other regularly.
 Have your agent run a Comparative Market Analysis in order for you to make a reasonable offer.
 You’ll also want to speak to your lender to help you know what you can afford.

 I recommend obtaining a pre-approval letter to present with your offer as it helps expedite the process and shows the seller that you are serious and qualified, automatically making your offer more desirable.